-Any one of the following: A grade of C or better in MTH 0003 (Beginning Algebra), with study in MTH 0013 (Intermediate Algebra) or MTH 1003 (Technical Math) highly recommended; or equivalent placement test score.
+A grade of "C" or better in MTH 0203 (Essentials of Math); or MTH 1003 (Technical Math); or equivalent placement test score.

 ACTS Equivalency Course ID: ECON 2103

 ECN 2023: MICROECONOMICS

 Will examine individual behavior in the economy as well as look at the components of the larger economy.
 Microeconomic analysis, including market structure, supply and demand, production costs and price and output.